Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Introduction

-Here $\deg V$ means the degree of the closure of $V$ in $\P^N$.
-This result generalizes Koll\'ar's theorem\footnote{In Koll\'ar's theorem $c_m=1$ even for $m>n$ (unless $d=2$, cf., \cite{Sombra}) and this estimate is optimal.}, \cite{Koll}, for $V=\C^n$ and does not require any smoothness assumptions on $V$.
+This result generalizes Koll\'ar's theorem\footnote{In Koll\'ar's theorem $c_m=1$ even for $m>n$ (unless $d=2$, see also \cite{Sombra}) and this estimate is optimal.}, \cite{Koll}, for $V=\C^n$ and does not require any smoothness assumptions on $V$.
 The bound is optimal\footnote{In Koll\'ar's and Jelonek's theorems, as well as in \cite{Hick}, there are more precise results that take into account different degree bounds $d_j$ of $F_j$, but for simplicity, in this paper we always keep all $d_j=d$.} when $m\le n$ and almost optimal when $m>n$.
 However, in view of various known results in the case when $V=\C^n$, one can expect sharper degree estimates if the common zero set of the polynomials $F_j$ behaves nicely at infinity in $\P^N$.

 More generally one can take arbitrary polynomials $F_j$ of degree at most $d$ and look for a solution $Q_j$ to